 When Should You Worm a Horse in Australia?

 When Should You Worm Your Horse in Australia?
-Seasonal Guide
+A Practical Seasonal Worming Guide

 Knowing when to worm your horse is just as important as knowing which wormer to use.
 Many horse owners grew up with the idea of worming every 6–8 weeks year-round, but modern best practice shows that this approach is outdated and can actually increase worm resistance.
 Instead, worming should be based on the seasons, your horse’s age, and faecal egg count (FEC) results.